osvaldopina/linkbuilder/docs.md

 be that all link destinations could be in enums, but how to make reference in the annotation to an enum that will be created by you and a posteriori?

-The framework response was to create what we call "composite annotations".
-The basic idea is that you create your own annotations, with the same parameters of the annotation of the framework, and use these annotations.
+The framework response was to create what we call "composed annotations".
+The basic idea is that you create your own annotations, with the same parameters of the annotation of the framework, and they will have the same effect as the ones provided by the framework.

 An example will make this approach clearer: